twknab/mean_hike/readme.md

 + Add New Hike: 150 character limit too small for URLs -- should be 300.

++ Edit Hike form does not alert user if "nothing has changed".
+If non-changed form is submitted, it says, "Hike successfully updated!".
+This is inaccurate.
+Can you better guide your users and do a check?
+How do you want to approach this?
+(Query for the hike and then compare it against formData?)

-+ Add Location URL regex validation to make sure an actual URL is used (https:// and http:// validation);
++ Add Location URL regex validation to make sure an actual URL is used (https:// and http:// validation)

 ## Developer Note:
 - Throughout the project there are some comments denoted by `Development Note` which may provide some insight into future improvements, etc. If you wish to see all development notes, do a search in the project for "development note".